sagrawalx/sagrawalx.github.io/_posts/2017-10-05-procession-of-the-sun.md

 Here comes the procession of the Sun!

 The gilded chariot of newborn sunbeams,
-Its floral path blooming before it,
+A floral path blooming before it,
-Its cloud-like attendants clad in gold,
+Cloud-like attendants clad in gold,
 Here comes the procession of the Sun!

 The birds are a convoy of minstrels,